-The Task Force recommends that ONC, working in concert with CMS and other relevant Federal Agencies (including, but not limited to, Department of Defense and Tricare, Department of Veterans Affairs, and the Office of Personnel Management/Federal Employee Health Benefits Program) establish a single consistent process for standards advancement for relevant standards for health care interoperability, including transactions, code sets, terminologies/vocabularies, privacy and security used for conducting the business of health care, irrespective of whether that business is clinical or administrative.
-The existing authority granted to the Secretary under HIPAA (42 U.S. Code § 1320d) for evolution of standards should be sufficient to create an appropriate process that is responsive, reliably predictable, and imposes minimal burden relative to benefit received.
+The Task Force recommends that ONC, working in concert with CMS and other relevant Federal Agencies (including, but not limited to, Department of Defense and Tricare, Department of Veterans Affairs, and the Office of Personnel Management/Federal Employee Health Benefits Program), establish a single consistent process for standards advancement for relevant standards for health care interoperability, including transactions, code sets, terminologies/vocabularies, privacy and security used for conducting the business of health care, irrespective of whether that business is clinical or administrative.
 The Task Force recommends that the standards advancement process incorporate multiple rounds of development testing and production pilot use prior to adoption as national standards.